mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ReadRandomKey([AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html), [ReadRandomMode mode](/reference/datagate/datagate-common/read-random-mode.html), [LockRequest lr](/reference/datagate/datagate-common/lock-request.html), [AdgKeyTable keyTable](/reference/datagate/datagate-client/adg-key-table.html))

 Reads a record from the file that the FileAdapter is working with using the specified key.

+#### Remarks
+The ReadRandomKey method is used to read a record from the file that the FileAdapter is working with using the specified key.
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the ReadRandomKey method of the FileData object of the FileAdapter, passing the provided AdgDataSet, ReadRandomMode, LockRequest, and AdgKeyTable.
+The ReadRandomKey method of the FileData object reads the record with the specified key from the file and fills the AdgDataSet with the data from the record.
+The AdgDataSet should be empty before calling this method.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void ReadRandomKey(AdgDataSet ds, ReadRandomMode mode, LockRequest lr, AdgKeyTable keyTable)